 Finally, we will touch upon further improvements to qualifying model validity through the use of Bayesian approaches to obtain more accurate confidence regions for estimated model parameters.

 - Standard workflow for model qualification, illustrated using a continuous direct compression example

 - Virtual design space exploration

 - Hybrid mechanistic and data-driven modelling

-- Digitalisation across the R&D and operations lifecycle
+- Digitalization across the R&D and operations lifecycle